difference between discharge and being wet

 While vaginal discharge is generally a normal part of the menstrual cycle, it can be a sign of infection or other medical conditions in some cases.
 If you notice any changes in the color, consistency, or odor of your discharge, or if you experience itching, burning, or other symptoms, it is important to seek medical attention to rule out any underlying health concerns.
 Similarly, if you experience excessive wetness or discomfort during sexual activity, it may be necessary to consult with a healthcare provider to determine the cause and appropriate treatment options.

-See also difference between cell membrane and cell wall
+See also difference between posterior and anterior

 Table difference between discharge and being wet